raverkamp/jettyprism/readme.txt

 of a java properties file.

-All files are resolved local to the directory of the file, i.e. "." will be the directory opf the file.
+All files are resolved local to the directory of the configuration file, i.e. "." will be the directory opf the file.

 *** Properties:
+In general: if a property is prefixed with "$", the "$" will be removed and the value will be used for look up in the environment.
+If a property value starts with "$$", then the first "$" is removed and the rest is used as value.

 log4jconfig

 the name of the log4j property file. this maybe empty, then the default